Fisheries Management System review

 The Fisheries Act 1996 contains several decision-making functions and powers which ensure resource sustainability.

-MPI makes most decisions.
+Fisheries New Zealand makes most decisions.
 To make informed decisions, we consult with other groups, and look at a range of information and research.

 Generally, the Minister sets the parameters on fishing, and the chief executive supplies the management services like: